 Kyle’s Slap Shot Challenge 3v3 Fundraising Tournament & Festival is open to all 8U-18U Jr. Amerks players.
 The tournament will take place on Saturday, July 30, at Rochester Ice Center.
 And, after you skate, head outside for some live music, games, food and more.
 It's a full-day festival, so come out and support a fellow Jr. Amerks player, play hockey for a great cause, and take a shot to win some great prizes!

 This 3v3 tournament is a Jr. Amerks fundraiser to raise money in support of Kyle’s Slap Shot Challenge to benefit Golisano Children’s Hospital.
 Kyle O’Donnell is one of our own, an 18U Jr. Amerks winger who’s been playing hockey since he was three years old.
 He was diagnosed with brain cancer in March 2021 and underwent treatment at Golisano Children’s Hospital.
 We're happy to report that Kyle has completed his treatments and MRI scans are looking good.

-All teams will play at least four games, and every player can participate in our slap shot challenge for a chance to win some great prizes.
+All teams will play at least three games, and every player can participate in our slap shot challenge for a chance to win some great prizes.

 Many thanks to our friends at Rochester Ice Center for donating the ice for this tournament.
 Thanks to their support, all but $5 of each player registration will directly benefit Golisano Children's Hospital.
 We hope to see you all on July 30!